 If you're looking for a hassle-free set of wireless in-ear headphones, the Jaybird X2 are an easy pick.
 The performance, ease of use and included goodies more than make up for the cost.

 Ear fins can be a pain to install

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Since breaking its way into the headphone market a few years ago, Jaybird has succeeded in becoming a firm favorite among fitness and sports enthusiasts.

 The Jaybird X2 headphones are sweat proof, rugged, and easy to recommend to anyone looking for a capable pair of headphones at an affordable price point of $117.95 (about £188 / AU$158).

-But there's good news for less active audiophiles too.
-The features that make the X2s great for fitness use, like hearty sound performance and above average battery life, translate fluidly into a set of wireless in-ear headphones that are equally great for general use.
+However, the X2s aren't just for fitness fanatics.
+The headphones have hearty sound performance and above average battery life, which translate fluidly into a set of wireless in-ear headphones that are equally great for general use.

-Jaybird doesn't reinvent the wheel with the design of the X2.
-In fact, it's awfully similar to its last effort, the BlueBuds X, albeit with a new name that cuts to the chase.
-These wireless in-ear headphones include all of the goodies that you'd expect for the price.
+The Jaybird X2 headphones are similar to its predecessors, the BlueBuds X. These wireless in-ear headphones include all of the goodies that you'd expect for the price.
 But, the X2 sets itself apart with Jaybird's signature style and cleverly implemented features.

 Jaybird provided techradar with its "Alpha" color variation, which stands out in the lineup of available colors for its unique medley of olive green and fluorescent orange.
 Starting with the sweatproof earpieces, where the guts of the X2 are contained, I found them to be a bit bigger than, say, the earpieces of one of its competitors, the Optoma NuForce BE6.